brightway-lca/brightwebapp/docs/about.md

 ## Authors

-The `EcoGraph` package was written by [Michael Weinold](https://www.linkedin.com/in/michaelweinold/) as part of his doctoral research at ETH Zurich and Paul Scherrer Institute (PSI) under the supervision of [Dr. Didier Beloin-Saint-Pierre](https://www.linkedin.com/in/didier-beloin-saint-pierre-20483813) of the [Innosuisse WISER Flagship Project](https://wiser-climate.com), [Prof. Guillaume Majeau-Bettez](https://www.polymtl.ca/expertises/en/majeau-bettez-guillaume) and [Prof. Russell McKenna](https://esc.ethz.ch/people/person-detail.mckenna.html).
+The `EcoGraph` package was written by [Michael Weinold](https://www.linkedin.com/in/michaelweinold/) as part of his doctoral research at ETH Zurich and Paul Scherrer Institute (PSI) under the supervision of [Dr. Didier Beloin-Saint-Pierre](https://www.linkedin.com/in/didier-beloin-saint-pierre-20483813) of the [Innosuisse WISER Flagship Project](https://wiser-climate.com), [Prof. Guillaume Majeau-Bettez](https://www.polymtl.ca/expertises/en/majeau-bettez-guillaume) of Polytechnique Montreal and [Prof. Russell McKenna](https://esc.ethz.ch/people/person-detail.mckenna.html) of ETH Zurich and Paul Scherrer Institute (PSI).

 ## Funding